qonversion/qonversion-ios-sdk/README.md

 ## Author

-axcic, bogdan.nov@ya.ru
+Bogdan Novikov, bogdan@qonversion.io
+Sam Mejlumyan, sam@qonversion.io

 ## License

-Qonversion is available under the MIT license.
+Qonversion SDK is available under the MIT license.
 See the LICENSE file for more info.